In this article I’ll share my experiences & opinion on three Muscle Feast products I’m very familiar with:

 Muscle Feast & me

-The reason I started looking for a better quality protein product was motivated by a simple health-based goal:
+The reason I started looking for a better quality protein product was motivated by a simple health-based goal: reduce my daily intake of a product that has unwanted artificial sweeteners.

 After a bit of nosing around the crowded protein powder world, Muscle Feast’s grass-fed whey isolate & casein became my new 1-2 protein punch.